xMcacutt/Ty1AP-Client/README.md

 The first portal (in Two Up vanilla location) is always open regardless of settings.
 If you have level shuffle turned on, the 9 core levels are randomised.
 Boss shuffle will randomise the first 3 bosses too.

-If you have level unlock style set to vanilla or vanilla bosses then you will need to obtain the amount of thunder eggs set in the yaml under "hub te counts" for a given hub to unlock that boss' portal.
+If you have level unlock style set to "vanilla" or "checks no bosses" then you will need to obtain the amount of thunder eggs set in the yaml under "theggGating" for a given hub to unlock that boss' portal.
 The portal will appear automatically once you do this.

 If you have level unlock style set to checks or vanilla bosses, the 9 core levels (except the one in Two Up vanilla position) will need to be unlocked via checks.